Laurencvengros/horiseon_webpage/README.md

 * It condenses the CSS code into a more maintainable and understandable way using semantic structure

 # Usage
-* Click the link below to view the live webpage
+* Click the link to view the live webpage
 * View a screenshot of the updated webpage